ultrondevelopments/pdftool/UPDATED-SETUP.md

-# PDF Merger Chrome Extension - Updated Setup Guide
+# PDF Merger Chrome Extension - Setup Guide

-## 🎉 What's New: Zero Permissions!
+## 🎉 Features: Zero Permissions!

 ✅ **Removed storage permission** - Not needed
 ✅ **No scary permission warnings** - Users will trust it more